 What parent hasn’t gotten really angry with their kids at one time or another?
 Learn skills and gain an understanding of emotion regulation to help you stay stress free, and more importantly anger free with your children.
 By managing our own anger we are modeling emotion regulation skill for our children.
 Free childcare is available.

 Eat your broccoli!
 Or….don’t.
-The parent-child relationship is the basic foundation for healthy development of children through adulthood; much more important than eating broccoli!
+The parent-child relationship is the basic foundation for children’s healthy development and much more important than eating broccoli!
 What better way to discuss how we parent than through looking at our mealtime environment.
-What messages are we trying to get across to our children?
-Eat the broccoli!
-Parents care and that is why we want them to eat well.
-But what message do our kids get from us by how we present the food, where we are when they are eating, how we are viewing the mealtime experience.
-Not surprisingly, we often provide a similar structure around food to the one we experienced when we were you.
-Surprisingly for many people, mealtime can be a time to feed all the things important in raising a child: food, of course, but also, love and connection.
+Parents care and that’s why we want them to eat well.
+But what message do our kids get from us by how we present the food, where we are when they are eating, and how we are viewing the mealtime experience.
+Not surprisingly, we often provide a similar structure around food to the one we experienced when we were young.
+However, surprisingly for many people, mealtime can be a time to feed all the things important in raising a child: food, of course, but also, love and connection too!
 Free childcare is available.